 On sunny days in early spring you may catch a glimpse of grass snakes or adders basking in the sunlight.
 They’ve spent the winter tucked away, safe from predators and are now emerging and making the most of warmer weather.

 Crocuses emerging from the ground are a familiar sight in many gardens.
 But Inkpen Crocus Field, in West Berkshire, is filled with hundreds of thousands of wild crocuses, which bloom each spring.
 No-one knows the exact reason why so many grow in this small field on the edge of the village, but whatever the reason the sight is truly spectacular.
-Visit during the first couple of weeks in March to see them at their best.
+Visit during the early March to see them at their best.

 Carpets of wood anemones indicate areas of ancient woodland because these delicate plants spread very slowly, perhaps as little as six feet in a hundred years.